4.3 Free-Fall Equations

 then the normalized equation of motion is

-This represents the shape of every non-rotating separation between identical particles of mass m for which k is positive, which means that the absolute value of v0 exceeds 2.
+This represents the shape of every non-rotating separation between two particles of combined mass m for which k is positive, which means that the absolute value of v0 exceeds .
 These are the unbound radial orbits for which R goes to infinity, as opposed to the case when the absolute value of v0 is less than this threshold, which gives bound radial orbits in the shape of a cycloid in accord with equation (1).

 Return to Table of Contents